submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * The new `--only basic-connectivity` option on `subctl verify` runs a smaller set of connectivity tests as a quick sanity check when time is a constraint.
+* The `deploy-broker`, `recover-broker-info`, and `join` sub-commands have a `--broker-url` option which can be used to override the broker URL (which is usually derived from the context used to access the broker, or stored in the `broker-info.subm` file).

 ### Other changes